 Fees and expenses charged under your Account will impact your retirement savings and fall into three basic categories.
 Investment fees are generally assessed as a percentage of assets invested, and are deducted directly from your investment returns.
 Investment fees can be in the form of sales charges, loads, commissions, 12b-1 fees, or management fees.
 Certain of these Investment fees may not apply depending upon the funds and share classes available in the Plan.
 You can obtain more information about such fees from the documents (e.g., a prospectus) that describe the investments available under your Plan.
 Plan administration fees cover the day-to-day expenses of your Plan for recordkeeping, accounting, legal and trustee services, as well as additional services that may be available under your Plan, such as daily valuation, telephone response systems, internet access to plan information, retirement planning tools, and educational materials.
 In some cases, these costs are covered by investment fees that are deducted directly from investment returns.
 In other cases, these administrative fees are either paid directly by your Employer, or are passed through to the participants in the Plan, in which case a recordkeeping fee will be deducted from your Account.
-Transaction-based fees are associated with withdrawals, other transactions, or optional services offered under your Plan, and are charged directly to your Account, refer to your Account statement or contact the Plan Administrator.
+Transaction-based fees are associated with withdrawals, other transactions, or optional services offered under your Plan, and are charged directly to your Account if you take advantage of a particular plan feature that may be available.
+For more information on fees associated with your Account, refer to your Account statement or contact the Plan Administrator.